 The third question is limited to 1750 characters.
 This question will be more technical.
 We are not looking for “correct” answers.
 In fact, there are no right or wrong answers.
 Students should not be doing intense research into the question (although they are permitted to look up word definitions if they need clarification).
 Instead what we’re looking for is insight into how the student approaches problems and problem solving.

-Students are asked to upload a recent copy of their resume and their unofficial transcript (a scanned copy will suffice).
+Students are asked to upload a recent copy of their resume.

 2nd Year Placement into BME